Fox’s Jeanine Pirro Slammed For Insinuating Ilhan Omar Wears Hijab Because She Is Not Loyal To Constitution

-Fox News‘ Judge Jeanine Pirro, who has not shied away from praising Donald Trump over the course of his presidency, became the latest cable news celebrity to bash Omar, who has been at the receiving end of virulent jibes from Republican lawmakers and pundits recently.
+Fox News host Judge Jeanine Pirro, who has not shied away from praising Donald Trump over the course of his presidency, became the latest cable news celebrity to bash Omar, who has been at the receiving end of virulent jibes from Republican lawmakers and pundits recently.
 On Saturday’s episode of her show, Justice With Judge Jeanine, Pirro suggested that Omar wore a hijab because her loyalties didn’t lie with the U.S. Constitution, but with Islamic sharia law.

 It has all stemmed from Ilhan Omar’s criticism of Israel and the American Israel Public Affairs Committee (AIPAC) on Twitter.
 The tweets didn’t go well with some members of the Democratic leadership, but it became the target of vitriolic attacks by conservatives who argued that Ilhan’s tweets amounted to anti-semitism.
 Judge Jeanine Pirro took it one step further.